Teesside Freeport: Corruption allegations, transparency concerns and inquiry

 The corporate structure behind the freeport includes multiple subsidiary companies of which several have local business owners Chris Musgrave and Martin Corney as directors.
 MPs have alleged that significant assets have been transferred to these directors without a formal tendering process as is usual for public-sector development projects in the UK.
 Middlesbrough MP Andy McDonald, citing a Private Eye article in Parliament, said that the only economic growth being delivered at Teesworks "is into the accounts of Ben Houchen's pals, Messrs Musgrave and Corney".
 He alleged that for a £100 investment, the developers would "benefit to the tune of £100m".

-Teesworks; independent inquiry
+Teesworks independent inquiry

 The government announced an independent inquiry in May 2023.
 On the same day the freeport's director, Nolan Gray, announced that he was leaving; the Tees Valley Combined Authority (TVCA) said that the role which was created in 2021 was no longer necessary and that Gray would not be replaced.
-The inquiry reported in January 2024.
-It found no evidence of corruption, but criticised lack of transparency.
+The inquiry reported in January 2024, finding no evidence of corruption, but criticised the lack of transparency.

 Some people would have liked more involvement on the part of the National Audit Office.